7 Tips for Chore Training

 6. Don’t feel guilty for delegating most of the cleaning and housework chores to the kids.

 When my kids were younger, there was a long period of time when I didn’t do laundry, vacuum or sweep floors, wash dishes, or clean bathrooms.
 (Keep in mind I had 8 kids to help share the load.)
-That’s not because I was being lazy, but because I was intentionally training my kids to work, and that in a family we share the responsibilities.
+That’s not because I was lazy, but because I was intentionally training my kids to work, and that in a family we share the responsibilities.

 The fact that I didn’t have to do all those things, left me more time to teach the younger ones, and more time for all of us to do fun things together.